Got a question? We've got answers!

 5. Is your beef organic?

 No, our beef is not organic, however it is natural.
-Most beef operations are organically minded but that certification comes at a cost that we would be forced to pass on to the customer.
-And because there are no scientific studies that show any food is more healthful because it's organic, we choose not to certify just to make things more expensive to the customer.
+We are organically minded but realize that certification comes at a cost that we would be forced to pass on to the customer.
+And because there are no scientific studies that show any food is more healthful because it's organic, we choose not to certify.

 6. How are your cattle handled?

 On the Dot Seven Ranch, nutrition and low-stress handling practices are our main focus.
 We believe these are the two main things that produce the highest quality beef possible.
-Cattle have access to fresh water, salt and minerals 24/7 365.
+Cattle have access to fresh water, salt, minerals and care 24/7, 365.
 When we gather to work the cattle in the corrals we so do quietly and intentionally.
 We always consider the weather on these days and our start time depends on when the cattle will be most cool.
-Our cattle know the corrals are not a place to be scared, we teach them to work slowly through the alleys and chute.
+Our cattle know the corrals are not a place to be scared, they learn that we work slowly through the alleys and chute.
 When cattle are brought to the corrals it's for things like routine health checks, vaccinations, branding, if a cow needs assistance giving birth, and the very occasional doctoring.

 7. What certification do you have to sell beef by the cut?

 For any beef sold by the cut after processing, it must pass USDA inspection.
-Both our processing facility and our beef is USDA inspected (and passed).
-We use a small family run locker where animals are harvested on a ranch and then taken to the locker.
-Our processor is the only USDA inspected mobile unit in the state.
-We feel that this is least stressful for the animals and are very luck to have such a great meat locker.
+Our beef is USDA inspected (and passed).
+We use a small family run locker and feel that this is least stressful for the animals.
+We are very lucky to have such a great meat locker.

 For information about how your beef will ship to you, tab over to the About Us section and click on Shipping Beef Q&A.